Mark Wilden

 Commercial

-Mark Wilden accepts instructions on contractual and media disputes, especially in cases involving the entertainment industries, intellectual property rights and technology-related issues.
+Mark Wilden accepts instructions on commercial disputes, especially in cases involving the entertainment industries, intellectual property rights and technology-related issues.
 Examples of recent work include:

 • M v FF (County Court): For defendant in data breach claim